dentolos19/git-wiki-editor/README.md

 ### Roadmap

 - [ ] Support GitLab, CodeBerg and Azure DevOps (need help)
-- [x] Has the ability to edit user's private repos' wiki
 - [ ] Designate special repositories (e.g. `dentolos19/dentolos19`) as a hub for the user's knowledgebase

 ## 🧑‍💻 Contributing